Adam Hart: Broadcasting

 In 2019, following the broadcast of Inside the Killing Jar, Hart co-authored a commentary paper on the ethics of insects in research, with a particular emphasis on ecological sampling and by-catch reduction.
 In 2020, he presented the documentary On the Menu for BBC Radio 4 that explored our difficult relationships with predators, including tigers, lions and wolves.
 This documentary developed into the series Tooth and Claw on BBC World Service.
-The first series broadcast in 2021, with a second series airing in 2022.
+The first series broadcast in 2021, with a second and third series airing in 2022.
+Series 4 aired in 2023.
 Episodes cover the lives of predators and the people that study them.

 Writing and public speaking

 Hart is a frequent public speaker, lecturing on topics that include social insects, citizen science and trophy hunting to schools, public audiences and special-interest groups.
 In 2013 he delivered a 24-hour lecture on social insects as part of the Royal Society's National Biology Week.
 He has also written numerous articles for newspapers, magazines and for the BBC Science and Environment pages, including opinion pieces on migratory beekeeping, human-induced evolution, animal personality and the realities of modern-day African hunting.
 He has written about the complex role of gut bacteria in human immunity.

 In 2015, his first popular-science book was published.
 The Life of Poo details our complex relationship with bacteria.
+He has since gone to write Unfit for Purpose, detailing mismatches between human evolution and the modern world and The Deadly Balance: Predators and People in a Crowded World, focussing on the difficult realities of conservation, and published in 2023.
+In 2023 he also co-authored the academic book Trophy Hunting with Nikolaj Bichel, which won the 2023 Marsh Ecology Book of the Year prize.
+The award is presented by the British Ecological Society, for "the book that has had the greatest influence on the science of ecology in any two-year period".

 He is a regular presenter and chair at the Cheltenham Science Festival, tackling topics such as tree diseases, bees, gut bacteria, and garden moths.
 He has also appeared at the Edinburgh, Northern Ireland and Malta Science Festivals, speaking on, amongst other things, the role of gut bacteria and the use of pheromones in communication.
 He has been a speaker at the New Scientist Live Event held annually in London.
 In 2013, he hosted the EU COST Science Night in Brussels.
 He also hosted the 60th anniversary celebrations of the British Society for Immunology at the Royal Society and chaired the debate 'The changing face of medical research'.
 In June 2022, he was the guest for an episode of The Life Scientific recorded at the Cheltenham Literature Festival.